BWibo/3dcitydb-mkdocs/docs/3dcitydb/feature-module.md

 }
 ```

-Based on this definition, the `Code` value is stored as a string in the `val_string` column, while the nested
+Based on this definition, the `core:Code` value is stored as a string in the `val_string` column, while the nested
 `codeSpace` attribute, also a string, is mapped to the `val_codespace` column.
 Since the type definition does not
 require linking the `codeSpace` via `parent_id`, both values are stored within the same row, as shown below.
 Note that
 all other `PROPERTY` columns have been omitted for brevity.